 Physix Gear Compression Socks

 If you already have risk factors, like varicose veins and your Physician already advised you to wear compression socks, Physix gear socks are the ones.
 They have a compression gradient of 20-30 mmHg and are graduated, two factors you need.
 Plus, they have the bonus of having an Anti-Bacterial fabric reducing bad odors.
 Physix gear socks don’t have stitches in places where you rub the most.
 They are made of Nylon and Spandex.
 They are durable and won’t lose compression with washing.
 Although they wick away moisture very well, they tend to be warm.
 Ideal for traveling, running, and day-to-day life.
 These socks are good value for money.

-What to have in consideration when choosing compression socks?
+What to have in consideration when choosing compression socks for travel?

-Compression socks are available with several pressures, but we only advise you to buy low-pressure socks, from 15-20 mmHg.
+Compression socks are available with several levels of pressure, but we only advise you to buy low-pressure socks, from 15-20 mmHg.
 For higher pressure, you must be advised by a healthcare professional or your doctor.

 Mild compression socks (15-20 mmHg) are indicated for the prevention and relief of minor to moderate varicose veins, relief of tired aching legs, relief of minor swelling of feet and legs.
 This is the level of compression socks you need if you don’t have other health issues.

-Moderate compression socks (20-30 mmHg) are indicated for the prevention and relief of moderate to severe varicose veins, treatment of moderate to severe lymphoedema and management of active ulcers or pos thrombotic syndrome.
+Moderate compression socks (20-30 mmHg) are indicated for the prevention and relief of moderate to severe varicose veins, treatment of moderate to severe lymphoedema and management of active ulcers or post-thrombotic syndrome.

-Firm compression socks (30-40 mmHg) are indicated for ulcers management, post-thrombotic syndrome.
+Firm compression socks (30-40 mmHg) are indicated for ulcer management, post-thrombotic syndrome.

 The compression of the socks depends on the size of the leg.
 Thus, it is important to choose the right size.
 If you feel that the socks cut into the leg, they are too small!